hanesy/NBA_Playoffs/README.md

 Longest history of data
-High accuracy (spot checked against data on NBA.com and ESPN.com) Low level of complexity/Javascript on the website, allowing us to scrape without a web driver (chromedriver) To scrape the data we used HTML parsing with Python’s Beautifulsoup to build a JSON table per our specified date-range to go year-by-year (e.g. page-by-page) to scrape and parse the data needed from two separate tables housed on each year’s summary page (example: [basketballpage](https://www.basketball-reference.com/leagues/NBA_2020.html)):
+High accuracy (spot checked against data on NBA.com and ESPN.com) Low level of complexity/Javascript on the website, allowing us to scrape without a web driver (chromedriver) To scrape the data we used HTML parsing with Python’s Beautifulsoup to build a JSON table per our specified date-range to go year-by-year (e.g. page-by-page) to scrape and parse the data needed from two separate tables housed on each year’s summary page (example: [2020 League Stats](https://www.basketball-reference.com/leagues/NBA_2020.html)):

 Conference Standings – Collect ‘conference’, ‘wins’, and ‘losses’ Team Per Game Stats – Collect all other per-game average statistics